apache/incubator-kie-kogito-examples/process-postgresql-persistence-quarkus/README.md

 ## Infrastructure requirements

-This quickstart requires a [database] server to be available with a database, user and credentials already created with the proper connection URI configured in application properties with the key `postgresql.connection.uri`, following the [full settings for URI](https://www.postgresql.org/docs/9.6/static/libpq-connect.html#LIBPQ-CONNSTRING)
+This quickstart requires a PostgreSQL server to be available with a database, user and credentials already created with the proper connection URI configured in application properties with the key `postgresql.connection.uri`, following the [full settings for URI](https://www.postgresql.org/docs/9.6/static/libpq-connect.html#LIBPQ-CONNSTRING)